 Signs you’ve fallen into the trap:

-Not only are businesses stuck in the owner’s trap stressful to run, they’re also worthless because nobody is going to buy a company dependent on its owner.
+Businesses stuck in the owner’s trap stressful to run.
+Also they are worthless because nobody is going to buy a company dependent on its owner.

 The following story reveals the downside of selling a business that hadn’t fully broken out of the Owner’s Trap.